The Edge Paradox

 We computed 200 curve iterations, hand-sanded each piece for 3 days until every edge invites touch, and put the price right on the page.

 No hidden pricing.
 No appointments required.
 No designer as middleman.
-Just solid European oak, algorithmic precision, and a checkout button.
+Just solid North American white oak, 200 iterations of precision, and a checkout button.

 If the process needs to feel exclusive to justify the product - the product wasn't good enough.
 Ours is.